 Let’s break them down.

 As you might expect, secure attachments lead to secure relationships.
 This style is often based on a childhood in which your parents were present, consistent, protective, safe and tuned into your emotional states and needs.
 As a child, you felt safe to explore knowing you had a secure base.
-A similar vibe occurs when you feel safe and connected with your partner.
+A similar feeling occurs when you feel safe and connected with your partner.

 You are (usually) physically present.
 But you are almost always emotionally distant.
 You downplay the importance of relationships in life and have learned to be super independent.
 Your default setting is to parent yourself.
-As a result, you may appear too self-centered to fully connect.
+As a result, you may appear too self-centered or independent to fully connect.
 This attachment adaptation results when parents were absent emotionally or distant.
 They were unable to attune to you emotionally or left you alone a lot.

 8 Clear Ways Your Attachment Style Impacts Your Relationships